The Most Innovative MBA Programs for AI

 Northwestern University

-Northwestern University’s Kellogg School of Management partnered with the McCormick School of Engineering to create the MBAi program, which “integrates both business strategy and analytic technologies throughout the curriculum,” according to the university’s website.
+Kellogg partnered with the McCormick School of Engineering to create the MBAi program, which “integrates both business strategy and analytic technologies throughout the curriculum,” according to the university’s website.

-The five-quarter program, which includes a full-time summer internship program and an “optional Silicon Valley industry immersion experience,” requires some combination of 2-6 years of work experience, technical work experience as a product owner, data scientist, or an undergraduate science, technology, engineering, math (STEM) degree.
+The five-quarter program, which includes a full-time summer internship program and an “optional Silicon Valley industry immersion experience,” requires some combination of 2-6 years of work experience, technical work experience as a product owner or data scientist, or an undergraduate science, technology, engineering, and math (STEM) degree.

 Villanova University